hpe-storage/co-deployments/operators/hpe-greenlake-file-csi-operator/README.md

 Tutorial to get started with Operator Helm charts: https://sdk.operatorframework.io/docs/building-operators/helm/tutorial/

-The workflow breaks down to this flowchart once you have two clusters installed and OLM running in the Vanilla cluster.
+The workflow breaks down to this flowchart.

 ```
 o-------------------------------------o